 After a few one-to-one yoga therapy sessions, your knowledge can empower you to help yourself.
 Taking a gentle yoga class or even a back care yoga class won’t give you the same.
 Even a gentle back care class will include movements that people with spondylolisthesis have to avoid.

 Often, spondylolisthesis coincides with other sources of back pain, such as sacroiliac joint pain.
-Your yoga therapist willl know how to combine your programme to also benefit the other condition.
+Your yoga therapist will know how to tailor your programme to also benefit the other condition.
 If you would like to receive your own unique back care yoga therapy programme, either in person or online, don’t hesitate to contact me or book a free consultation call here: https://beneyoga.co.uk/book-a-free-consultation-call/.

 Meanwhile, the following are important aspects of yoga therapy for spondylolisthesis: